Best Ski Resorts in Romania

 2. Poiana Brasov

-With the longest ski slope in Romania (no less than 4.6 kilometers) and continued modernization, this is considered the best ski destination in Romania by many – and back in 2013 it was the place where the Alpine Skiing section of the European Youth Olympics took place.
+With the one of the longest ski slope in Romania (no less than 4.75 kilometers) and a total of 22.4 km of slopes, it is considered the best ski destination in Romania by many – and back in 2013 it was the place where the Alpine Skiing section of the European Youth Olympics took place.

 Accommodation is easy to find as there are a ton of options available, but the prices are pretty high too for Eastern Europe.